Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 (a) Notwithstanding any other law, a pharmacy benefit manager shall not enter into, amend, enforce, or renew a contract on or after January 1, 2025, with manufacturers who do business in California that expressly or implicitly restrict, or implements implicit or express exclusivity for, those manufacturers’ drugs, medical devices, or other products.

-(b) Notwithstanding any other law, a pharmacy benefit manager shall not enter into, amend, enforce, or renew a contract on or after January 1, 2025, with pharmacies or pharmacy administrative services organizations who do business in California that expressly or implicitly restrict, or impose implicit or express exclusivity on, nonaffiliated pharmacies’ ability to contract with employers, insurers, and health care service plans.
+(b) Notwithstanding any other law, a pharmacy benefit manager shall not enter into, amend, enforce, or renew a contract on or after January 1, 2025, with pharmacies or pharmacy administrative services organizations who do business in California that expressly or implicitly restrict, or impose implicit or express exclusivity on, nonaffiliated pharmacies’ ability to contract with employers, health insurers, and health care service plans.

 CHAPTER 4.
 Enforcement